erni27/mob/README.md

 ```

 `mob` package keep track only of the global mob instance.
 It means that users are responsible for keeping track of the multiple, standalone mob instances.

+For more information on how to create and use a standalone mob instance, see the [example](https://github.com/erni27/mob/blob/master/examples/standalone/main.go).

 ## Conclusion